nuts-foundation/nuts-fhir-validation/docs/pages/rules.rst

 .......

 :code:`patient` Reference is required and the :code:`identifier` field is present. :code:`display` Is optional.
 The :code:`system` of the identifier must be a valid Nuts system.
-In the case of patients this must be **https://nuts.nl/identifiers/bsn**.
+In the case of patients this must be **urn:nuts:bsn**.
 This will be extended in the future when the PGO case is added.

 .. code-block:: json